dojo/framework/src/routing/README.md

 router.dispatch(context, '/about');
 ```

 Route selection starts in a future turn.
-An async Task is returned (see [`dojo-core`](https://github.com/dojo/core)) which is resolved with `true` if a route was executed, or `false` if no route was selected.
+An async Task is returned (see [`dojo-core`](https://github.com/dojo/core)) which is resolved with a result object.
+The object has a `success` property which is `false` if no route was selected, or dispatch was canceled.
+It's `true` otherwise.

 You can cancel the task in case a new navigation event occurs.

 ### Creating routes